 The positions described below are representative of jobs typically available at The Consortium.
 To apply send your resume with a cover letter:

-Updated July 8, 2016
+Updated October 14, 2016

-Mental Health Professional (LCSW)
+Mental Health Professional (LCSW or LPC)

 Completes assessments, treatment plans, progress notes, discharges and other clinical and administrative